tadasant/tadasant/src/pages/blog/your-variables-are-going-through-an-identity-crisis/index.md

 Through it all: remember why it matters.
 Treat the time and potential mental drainage of your future self and that of your teammates with respect.
 When you and others read your old code, you don’t want them to feel as if they’re re-writing and re-understanding it with your past self, over and over again.

 Lean in to the discomfort now, and build a codebase for a better tomorrow.

-* * *

-_Thanks for reading!
-If topics like this interest you, I’d love to chat.
-Shoot me a tweet @real_tadas._

-_As always, claps are much appreciated!_